renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Cultural Item: Day-Wrap

-Dwarves who cannot afford a Day-Mask—or who must do without one for some other reason—often use a *wrap* like a large bandanna; there are different ways to wear the *day-wrap*, but it is usually worn so that it shades the face and eyes.
+Dwarves who cannot afford a Day-Mask — or who must do without one for some other reason — often use a *wrap* like a large bandanna; there are different ways to wear the *day-wrap*, but it is usually worn so that it shades the face and eyes.
 \[Dwarven day-wraps are much like *shemaghs*.\]

 Some day-wraps may be woven in complex patterns or richly died; many Clans and Holds have specific patterns and colors.

-- When wearing a day-wrap—or improvising a similar covering—the penalty for exposure to bright light is reduced to -20.
+- When wearing a day-wrap — or improvising a similar covering — the penalty for exposure to bright light is reduced to -20.
 - Day-wraps work by shading the eyes from the sun; they are ineffective against lights at eye-level.
 - Day-Wraps are Cost: Trivial